 Jesus said to him: “Why do you call Me good?
 Nobody is good except one, God.”
-(Mark 10:18)
+(Mark 10:18) "Father, if you want to, remove this cup from me.
+Nevertheless, let, not my will, but yours take place."
+(Luke 22:42)

+What was Peter's Answer?
 “You are the Christ, the Son of the living God.”
 (Matthew 16:16) Peter identifies Jesus as “the Christ” (Greek, ho Khri·stosʹ), a title equivalent to “the Messiah” (from Hebrew ma·shiʹach), both meaning “Anointed One.”
 Here “Christ” is preceded by the definite article in Greek, evidently as a way of emphasizing Jesus’ office as the Messiah.—See study notes on Mt 1:1; 2:4.

 When trinitarians proclaim 'Jesus is God.'
 Can we conclude that God cried out, “My God, my God, why have you forsaken me?”
 (Matthew 27:46) "Who is the liar but the one who denies that Jesus is the Christ?
 (1 John 2:22)